Shibu778/notes/programming_languages/fortran/README.md

+# Learning Fortran
+One of the good resources to learn fortran is https://fortran-lang.org/en/.

 This folder contains fortran 90 programs to learn the basics of fortran programming language.

 For reference see the book Computational Quantum Mechanics by Joshua Izaac and Jingbo Wang.